Gavin Kliger

 Access:

-Treasury agrees to block Gavin Kliger from the IDRS system and provide him only with anonymized data
+Facing a revolt over privacy concerns by staff at the IRS, The Treasury Department agrees to block Gavin Kliger from the IDRS system and provide him only with anonymized data.

 |